Remèdes rapides et naturels contre les reflux gastriques

 Whole grain bread is a source of dietary fiber that can help regulate digestion and reduce acid reflux.

-Things to avoid to avoid making acid reflux worse
+Things to avoid to avoid worsening acid reflux

-In addition to adopting natural remedies, it is important to avoid certain behaviors and habits that can aggravate acid reflux.
-Here are some of the things to avoid:
+In addition to adopting natural remedies, it's important to avoid certain behaviors and habits that can aggravate acid reflux.
+Here are some things to avoid:

 Hearty meals

-Eating meals that are too high in fat and in large quantities can increase pressure in the stomach, promoting acid reflux.
-Opt for lighter and more frequent meals to avoid this problem.
+Eating large amounts of food that are too high in fat can increase stomach pressure, promoting acid reflux.
+Opt for smaller, more frequent meals to avoid this problem.

 Lying down after meals